Unboxed-Software/solana-course/content/intro-to-anchor.md

 ### 8. Test on Solana Playground

-Solana Playground also provides a convenient UI for testing programs build using the Anchor framework.
+Solana Playground also provides a convenient UI for testing programs built using the Anchor framework.

 Test the `initialize` instruction by: